 How to configure a network interface on Ubuntu?

-by viola_gleichner , in category: Networking & Wireless , a year ago
+by viola_gleichner , in category: Networking & Wireless , 2 years ago

 How to configure a network interface on Ubuntu?